mishrasarthak227/ETH/README.md

     We used the historical Ethereum prices of Binance obtained from www.cryptodatadownload.com .
-It contains 5670 records of daily stock prices of the stocks from 09/08/1996 to 22/02/2019.
-Each record contains information of opening, closing, high, and low value of ETH as well as the volume of the stock sold on that day.
+It contains 5670 records of daily stock prices of the stocks from 17/08/2017 to 12/06/2021.
+Each record contains hourly information of opening, closing, high, and low value of ETH as well as the volume of the ETH sold on that day.

 - **Data Pre-processing:**